To help families impacted by COVID-19, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provides direct cash payments to Ohioans.

 When will I receive my check?

-Stimulus payments for the second round will be delivered via direct deposit starting as early as December 29, 2020 and will continue through January 2021.
-Paper checks will start to be mailed on December 30, 2020.
+Stimulus payments for the third round will be delivered first via direct deposit starting as early as the week of March 14th.
+We will update this page as further updates become available.
 To check the status of your stimulus payment use the IRS's “Get My Payment” tool.

 How will the IRS know where to send your check?